Tetleysteabags/Climbing-grade-prediction-model/README.md

 Optionally, input your actual max grades for both categories to help improve the model.

 ## Features

 Machine Learning Models: Random Forest and Gradient Boosting models trained on a dataset from Power Company Climbing.
 Real-Time Predictions: Get real-time climbing grade predictions based on various metrics.
 User Feedback: Allows users to provide feedback by entering their actual grades, which is then stored in MongoDB for future model improvement.

+## Files in this repo

+The main notebook is climbing-performance-metrics-analysis.ipynb app.py is the Streamlit app Export-feedback-mongodb.ipynb exports user submitted data from Mongodb There are a number of csv input files which are either exports of data from the main notebook or MongoDB Additionally there are a large number of pkl files which I am using to run the model on Streamlit

 ## Technologies used

 Python
 Streamlit
 MongoDB